Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 11. Amendments to the Articles of Incorporation

-Amendments to these Articles of Incorporation shall only take effect upon agreement of three-fourths of the Directors of the Corporation and a majority of the Members of the Corporation.
+Amendments to these Articles of Incorporation shall only take effect upon agreement of three-fourths of the Directors of the Corporation and a majority of the Full Voting Members of the Corporation.
 The exceptions shall only be in changing the Registered Agent or Principle Office, which shall only require an agreement of a majority of the Directors and of the Officers.